 Derek Neal is a Professor in the Department of Economics and the Committee on Education at the University of Chicago.
-Professor Neal's current research focuses on and he joined MOVE, UAB, and BGSE afterwards.
-He is also an external fellow of the CReAM from the University College London, and a member of the INSIDE network.
+Professor Neal's current research focuses on the design of incentive systems for educators.
+His work explores the design flaws in current performance pay and accountability systems and also highlights the advantages of providing incentives through contests between schools.